Resetting a Push Source

 Recreating a Push Source from Its Raw Configuration

 orderingId has an opaque value.
-For this reason, performing manual Push API operations on these sources is not recommended, as it can cause critical consistency issues (see Understanding the orderingId Parameter).
+For this reason, performing manual Push API operations on these sources isn’t recommended, as it can cause critical consistency issues (see About the orderingId Parameter).
 In such cases, you must replace the Push source you want to reset by a new source replicating the original one.

 To recreate a Push source from its raw configuration: